-It is intended that awards under the 1996 Plan to any "covered employees" as defined in Section 162(m) of the Internal Revenue Code will qualify as performance-based compensation under Section 162(m) so as to preserve the deductibility of any compensation in excess of \$1 million paid to any "covered Accordingly, the plan provides that members of the Committee must employees." be "outside directors" as defined in Section 162(m) and regulations thereunder, that options on no more than 500,000 shares may be granted to a participant in a year, that awards other than options or stock appreciation rights to individuals expected by the Committee to be "covered employees" and recipients of over \$1 million in compensation may not exceed \$5,000,000 in a year and must provide that payment will be subject to achievement of a defined level of one or more of the following performance measures: (i) return on net assets, (ii) revenue growth, (iii) return on invested capital, (iv) return on common equity, (v) total shareholder return, (vi) earnings per share, (vii) cycle time improvements, (viii) manufacturing process yield, (ix) net revenue per employee, (x) cost of capital or (xi) market share, all as defined in the plan.
+It is intended that awards under the 1996 Plan to any "covered employees" as defined in Section 162(m) of the Internal Revenue Code will qualify as performance-based compensation under Section 162(m) so as to preserve the deductibility of any compensation in excess of \$1 million paid to any "covered employees."
+Accordingly, the plan provides that members of the Committee must be "outside directors" as defined in Section 162(m) and regulations thereunder, that options on no more than 500,000 shares may be granted to a participant in a year, that no more than 500,000 shares may be granted to a participant in a year under other awards denominated in stock, that no more than \$5,000,000 may be paid to a participant in a year under all other awards under this Plan and that awards other than options or stock appreciation rights to individuals expected by the Committee to be "covered employees" and recipients of over \$1 million in compensation must provide that payment will be subject to achievement of a defined level of one or more of the following performance measures: (i) return on net assets, (ii) revenue growth, (iii) return on invested capital, (iv) total shareholder return, (v) earnings per share, (vi) cycle time improvements, (vii) manufacturing process yield, (viii) net revenue per employee, or (ix) market share, all as defined in the plan.